DataDog/integrations-core/postgres/README.md

 The Postgres integration provides health and performance metrics for your Postgres database in near real-time.
 Visualize these metrics with the provided dashboard and create monitors to alert your team on PostgreSQL states.

-Enable [Database Monitoring](https://docs.datadoghq.com/database_monitoring/) (DBM) for enhanced insight into query performance and database health.
+Enable [Database Monitoring][28] (DBM) for enhanced insights into query performance and database health.
 In addition to the standard integration, Datadog DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and blocking query insights.

 ## Setup